python-zk/kazoo/docs/api/interfaces.rst

 preferred callback handling.

-If the developer needs to use objects implementing the :class:`IAsyncResult` inteface, the :meth:`IHandler.async_result` method must be used instead of instantiating one directly.
+If the developer needs to use objects implementing the :class:`IAsyncResult` interface, the :meth:`IHandler.async_result` method must be used instead of instantiating one directly.

     .. autointerface:: IHandler